Business & Technology

 But before we get ahead of ourselves, let’s step back and discuss if and when your organization should make the switch from MPLS to SD-WAN in the first place.

 There are a few significant differences between SD-WAN and MPLS.
-To summarize, while MPLS is a dedicated circuit, SD-WAN is virtual overlay and decoupled from physical links.
+To summarize, while MPLS is a dedicated circuit, SD-WAN is a virtual overlay decoupled from physical links.
 This gives MPLS a slight advantage when preventing packet loss, but you’ll incur more expenses for every megabit transferred.
 However, the virtualized overlay nature of SD-WAN allows you to leverage connection types like LTE, MPLS, and broadband, providing greater flexibility.

 However, if you’re looking for networking technology to support your business, you may need more detail than that.
 To help you fully understand the differences between SD-WAN and MPLS, we’ll examine three key areas: cost, security, and performance.
 Some of these advantages are less cut and dried than others, and there may even be some disadvantages in very specific situations, which will be explained further.
 Let’s get started.